 8. Ed Maverick

-Ed Maverick has seen rapid success in social platforms like Spotify and YouTube.
-Besides his beautiful guitar skills, he has a powerful and deep voice that will blow you away.
+Ed Maverick has seen rapid success on social platforms like Spotify and YouTube.
+Besides his beautiful guitar skills, he has a powerful, deep voice that will blow you away.

 9. Abraham Laboriel